 Please note that I made these highly PowerPoint-able, in case anyone wants to throw them into a PowerPoint for any reason:

-I guess I’m already pretty deep into a blog post, so I might as well break these down a bit.
+I’m already pretty deep into a blog post, so I might as well break these down.

 What’s the first question you ask your startup friend?
 “How’s business?”